 -

-*Please note that this stop is not the Diamond Head State Monument located inside…
+*Please note that this stop is distinct from the Diamond Head…

 Overall, Makapu’u is a must-visit destination for anyone exploring Oahu.

-Nu’uanu Pali - Situated high in the Koʻolau Mountain Range at over 1,200 feet, the Nuuanu Pali Lookout offers one of Hawaii’s most spectacular panoramic views.
+- Nu’uanu Pali - Situated high in the Koʻolau Mountain Range at over 1,200 feet, the Nuuanu Pali Lookout offers one of Hawaii’s most spectacular panoramic views.
 From the lookout, guests enjoy sweeping views of the lush windward coast, with Kaneohe and Kailua towns below, backed by the vast Pacific Ocean.
 The steep, emerald-green cliffs of the Koʻolau Mountains frame the scene, creating a stunning contrast between land and sea.
-On a clear day, visitors can see Chinaman’s Hat (Mokoliʻi Island) and even parts of the North Shore in the distance.
+On clear days, visitors can see Chinaman’s Hat (Mokoliʻi Island) and even parts of the North Shore in the distance.
 The Nuuanu Pali Lookout is not just a scenic stop—it holds deep historical significance.
 In 1795, King Kamehameha I won the decisive Battle of Nuuanu here, uniting the Hawaiian Islands under his rule.
 Hundreds of warriors were driven over the steep cliffs in one of Hawaii’s most legendary battles.

-Byodo-In Temple - The Byodo-In Temple in Honolulu is a serene replica of Japan’s 950-year-old Byodo-In Temple, nestled at the foot of the lush Ko’olau Mountains.
+- Byodo-In Temple - The Byodo-In Temple in Honolulu is a peaceful replica of Japan’s 950-year-old Byodo-In Temple, nestled at the foot of the lush Ko’olau Mountains.
 Built in 1968 to commemorate the 100th anniversary of Japanese immigrants in Hawaii, it symbolizes peace and cultural harmony.
 Surrounded by koi ponds and lush gardens, the temple offers a tranquil retreat where visitors can ring the sacred bell, admire the golden Buddha statue, and experience the beauty of traditional Japanese architecture.

 - Bottled water